SalishSeaCast/tools/docs/SalishSeaCmd/salishsea-cmd.rst

 The run directory contains symbolic links to:

-* the run description file provided on the command line
+* The run description file provided on the command line

-* the namelist file provided on the command line, aliased as :file:`namelist`, the file name expected by NEMO
+* The namelist file provided on the command line, aliased as :file:`namelist`, the file name expected by NEMO

-* the IOM server definitions files provided on the command line, aliased to :file:`iodefs.xml`, the file name expected by NEMO
+* The IOM server definitions files provided on the command line, aliased to :file:`iodefs.xml`, the file name expected by NEMO

-* the :file:`xmlio_server.def` file found in the run-set directory where the run description file resides
+* The :file:`xmlio_server.def` file found in the run-set directory where the run description file resides

-* the :file:`nemo.exe` and :file:`server.exe` executables found in the :file:`BLD/bin/` directory of the NEMO configuration given by the :kbd:`config_name` and :kbd:`NEMO-code` keys in the run description file.
+* The :file:`nemo.exe` and :file:`server.exe` executables found in the :file:`BLD/bin/` directory of the NEMO configuration given by the :kbd:`config_name` and :kbd:`NEMO-code` keys in the run description file.
   :command:`salishsea prepare` aborts with an error message and exit code 2 if the :file:`nemo.exe` file is not found.
   In that case the run directory is not created.
   :command:`salishsea prepare` also check to confirm that :file:`server.exe` exists but only issues a warning if it is not found becuase that is a valid situation if you are not using :kbd:`key_iomput` in your configuration.

-* the coordinates and bathymetry files given in the :kbd:`grid` section of the run description file
+* The coordinates and bathymetry files given in the :kbd:`grid` section of the run description file

-* the initial conditions,
+* The initial conditions,
   open boundary conditions,
-  and rivers run-off forcing directories given in the :kbd:`forcing` section of the run description file
+  and rivers run-off forcing directories given in the :kbd:`forcing` section of the run description file.
+  The initial conditions may be specified from a restart file instead of a directory of netCDF files, in which case the restart file is synlinked as :file:`restart.nc`, the file name expected by NEMO.

 See the :ref:`RunDescriptionFileStructure` section for details of the run description file.